Code-Institute-Submissions/personal-website/README.md

 ## Deployment
 I have currently deployed my Portfolio on GitHub Pages using the master branch.
 It can be viewed on https://kushberrycream.github.io/personal-website/, this will eventually be accesible from my own domain.
 The site will update on all new commits to the master branch.
-I use `git commit` to commit to the local repository and the use `git push` to send ant changed to the master branch.
+I use `git commit` to commit to the local repository and the use `git push` to send any changed to the master branch.

 You can run this repository locally by pasting `git clone https://github.com/kushberrycream/personal-website.git` into your terminal.